RealEstateCore/REC4/Doc/Information/ArchitectureArea.md

 [Information](Information.md) > [ArchitectureArea](.)
 # ArchitectureArea

+Describes business-relevant area measurements typically associated with architected spaces.
+As the exact requirements on these measurements will vary from case to case or jurisdiction to jurisdiction, subclassing and specializing this definition is encouraged.

+**Display name:** Architecture area<br />
 **DTMI:** dtmi:org:w3id:rec:ArchitectureArea;1

-## Display name
-- **en:** Architecture area
-## Description
-- **en:** Describes business-relevant area measurements typically associated with architected spaces.
-As the exact requirements on these measurements will vary from case to case or jurisdiction to jurisdiction, subclassing and specializing this definition is encouraged.
+---
 ## Properties
 |Name|Display name|Description|Schema|Writable|
 |-|-|-|-|-|